Ideal Weight Calculator - Find Your Ideal Body Weight Free Ideal Weight Calculator

 Ideal Weight Calculator - Guide

 Ideal Body Weight (IBW) is an estimated weight range based on your height and gender that is associated with the lowest health risk and optimal well-being.
-Several formulas have been developed over the decades by medical researchers to provide these estimates.
+Developed by medical researchers over several decades, ideal weight formulas provide a science-based reference point for healthy weight targets.

 Devine Formula (1974):